c-prungo/2d-noise-algorithms/README.md

 This can generate some very interesting landmasses, which we can be seen further down.
 *Although I have limited them to one level of warp, as it has diminishing returns for landmasses*

+A very interesting tutorial that covers some applications of this aspect of noise can be found [here](https://www.iquilezles.org/www/articles/warp/warp.htm)
+*Courtesy once again of [Inigo Quilez](https://www.iquilezles.org/)*